Notion to Google Sheets: 5 Tools Compared (2026)

 What it is.
 A Google Sheets add-on that pulls data from 60+ sources (HubSpot, Salesforce, Stripe, Notion, databases) into Sheets, with some write-back and snapshot features.

 Direction.
-Primarily source → Sheets.
-Write-back exists for some connectors.
+Primarily source to Sheets.
+Limited write-back on some connectors.
+Not 2-way for Notion.

 Latency.
 Scheduled refreshes, typically hourly or daily.
 Manual refresh available.